kenwi/VideoHubControl/README.md

    python app.py
    ```

+3. Access the application:
-3. Open your web browser and navigate to `http://localhost:5000`
+   - From the same machine: Open your web browser and navigate to `http://localhost:5000`
+   - From other devices on the network (only if PRIVATE_MODE is False):
+     Open your web browser and navigate to `http://<your-computer-ip>:5000`
+     (Replace `<your-computer-ip>` with your computer's IP address on the local network)